Everything You Need To Know About Short Term Health Insurance Under the Affordable Care Act

 Understanding Term Health Insurance and How it is Related to the Affordable Care Act

-Despite those drawbacks, short term health insurance can be a smart and inexpensive temporary solution for those in between coverage options, those traveling out-of-network, and those wanting to fill gaps in their primary coverage.
+Despite those drawbacks, short term health insurance can be a smart and inexpensive solution for those in between coverage options, those traveling out-of-network, those wanting to fill gaps in their primary coverage, or those who simply want to maintain limited benefit coverage.

 What Is Short Term Health Insurance?

-Short term health insurance is a temporary health option that is meant to provide coverage in between other insurance options.
+Short term health insurance was originally meant as a temporary health option that is meant to provide coverage in between other insurance options.
 Its benefits usually insure against catastrophe.
 It is coverage that protects against accidents or major illnesses.
-This is different from comprehensive coverage, which typically includes preventive care, physicals, immunizations, and sometimes dental or vision care.
+This is different from comprehensive major medical coverage, which typically includes preventive care, physicals, immunizations, and sometimes dental or vision care.

-- Short term health plans are non-renewable, meaning your insurer doesn’t have to renew your plan.
+- Short term health plans are non-renewable, meaning your insurer doesn’t have to renew your plan (you have to qualify for renewal each time you go to renew your plan).

 - Short term health plans don’t have to cover pre-existing conditions; you can be denied coverage for a pre-existing condition.